Maia-Everett/lintian.eu/_posts/2024-03-17-warcraft-retrospective-21.md

 ![Blackrock and Roll](/assets/wr/20240314234337_1.jpg)
 {% endfigure %}

 We're not under time pressure, so we can explore the rest of the map.
-The orcs who attack our base actually have a base on their own, but it's not the mission objective to destroy it (even though we can).
+The orcs who attack our base actually have a base of their own, but it's not the mission objective to destroy it (even though we can).
 I just hunted the creeps around the map and went straight for the Blademaster.
 As only a level 2 hero, he dies easily.

 {% figure [caption:"That bastard doesn't even give Arthas the satisfaction of looking at him as he charges in."] %}
 ![Blackrock and Roll](/assets/wr/20240314234810_1.jpg)